 How to Apply

-If you are interested in a traineeship with us, please apply via our Summer Intern Programme.
 The Intern Programme is our primary means of sourcing potential trainees.
-Running from June through July (over two 4 week periods), this paid Programme provides an excellent work experience platform for law students interested in obtaining a training contract in a large law firm.
+Running from the start of June to the end of July (over two 4 week periods), this paid Programme provides an excellent work experience platform for law students interested in obtaining a training contract in a large law firm.

-Sarah Moynihan, Trainee, BCLI at University College Dublin
+Sarah Moynihan, Associate and former Trainee, BCLI at University College Dublin

 “I felt like part of the team from the very first day.
 I was assigned a Partner to work with and a trainee “buddy” to help with any queries I had.
 Everyone was really approachable and friendly.
 During the four weeks, I attended court on a number of occasions, assisted with drafting documents and researched many interesting areas of law.
 I felt that I contributed meaningfully to the work of my team and as a result, I gained an invaluable insight into the work of a commercial law firm.”